 After a couple hours of work, I lace up my running shoes and head down the hill toward the Malecón for my morning run.
-The neighborhood is pleasantly quiet at this hour.
+The barrio is pleasantly quiet at this hour.
 High tide pushes the water up against the sea wall, and the Sea of Cortez sits still, like it hasn’t made up its mind yet.

 I find a rhythm running along the water as I look out toward Isla Espíritu Santo sitting low on the horizon.
 It doesn’t look real at that distance.
 More like something placed there to balance the view.
 After a short mile, I cut inland for several blocks then up a driveway that feels like its leading to a sketchy place.
 There’s no sign, no front door, nothing to suggest what’s inside.
 Just a sliding chain link gate, slightly but invitingly open.